Find out how to become a registered nurse at USask!

 To take the test, applicants must create an account and reserve a test date.
 Government issued photo identification is required.
 Note "Snapshot" is not required.

-This test must be completed by applicants in the year for which they are applying.
-Applicants who do not complete the test by the document deadline (August 1, 2023) will be ineligible for admission.
+The Casper test must be completed by applicants in the year for which they are applying.
+Applicants who do not complete the test by the document deadline will be ineligible for admission.
+Please check the website carefully for available test times.

 English language proficiency